OndrejZapletal99/Python_DS_ML/README.md

 - Implementation of classification models for disease prediction.
 - Visualization of feature importance and decision boundaries.
 - Evaluation of model performance using metrics like accuracy, precision, and recall.

+## Calculator App
+The `Calculator App` predicts production costs for door and frame products based on user-defined specifications using a trained gradient boosting model.

+**Key Features:**
+- Interactive web app built with Streamlit for intuitive user input.
+- Encodes categorical selections (e.g., type, category, color) into model-ready format.
+- Uses a pre-trained LightGBM model to predict costs across various batch sizes.
+- Displays results in a structured, dynamic table.
+- Designed for scalability and integration with product configuration systems.